MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Authoritative servers

-When replying to a SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records (as well as following any relevant CNAME or
-{{!DNAME=RFC6672}} records) in the Additional Section for any in-bailiwick SvcDomainNames.
+When replying to a SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records in the Additional Section for any in-bailiwick SvcDomainNames.
 If the zone is signed, the server SHOULD also include positive or negative DNSSEC responses for these records in the Additional section.